Eriard/VelherakWeb/Rulebook/Character/Wardens.md

 <div class="flex-item">
 <h4>Wild Walker</h4>

-> Wander through the wilds, keep the paths of old, rediscover and make solid that which once was lost.
+<blockquote>Wander through the wilds, keep the paths of old, rediscover and make solid that which once was lost.<blockquote>

 </div>
 <hr class="solid">
 <div class="flex-item">
 <h4>Dream Watcher</h4>

-> Meditate on the anchor and enter deep dreamlike trances that lets you traverse the dreaming wilds and protect your people.
+<blockquote> Meditate on the anchor and enter deep dreamlike trances that lets you traverse the dreaming wilds and protect your people. </blockquote>

 <hr class="solid">
 </div>